Lenny Wilkens: College career

-Professional career
+Professional playing career

 St. Louis Hawks (1960–1968)

 Wilkens was drafted sixth overall by the St. Louis Hawks in the 1960 NBA draft.
 He began his career with eight seasons with the St. Louis Hawks, who lost the finals to the Boston Celtics in his rookie season.
 The Hawks made the playoffs consistently with Wilkens but never again reached the finals.
 Wilkens placed second to Wilt Chamberlain in the 1967–1968 MVP balloting, his last with the Hawks.

 Seattle SuperSonics (1968–1972)

 Wilkens was traded to the Seattle SuperSonics for Walt Hazzard and spent four seasons there.
 He averaged 22.4 points, 6.2 rebounds, and 8.2 assists per game in his first season for the SuperSonics, and was an All-Star in three of his seasons for them.
 He was named head coach in his second season with the team.
 Although the SuperSonics did not reach the playoffs while Wilkens simultaneously coached and started at point guard, their record improved each season and they won 47 games during the 1971–72 NBA season.
-Wilkens was dealt to the Cleveland Cavaliers before the start of the next season in a highly unpopular trade, and the SuperSonics fell to 26-56 without his leadership on the court.
+Wilkens was dealt to the Cleveland Cavaliers before the start of the next season in a highly unpopular trade, and the SuperSonics fell to 26–56 without his leadership on the court.

 Cleveland Cavaliers (1972–1974)

-Wilkens played two seasons with the Cleveland Cavaliers.
+Wilkens played two seasons with the Cleveland Cavaliers from 1972 to 1974 and was named an All-Star in 1973, the final selection of his playing career.
+He averaged 20.5 point per game that season, the last of three seasons in which he averaged over 20+ points per game.

 Portland Trail Blazers (1974–1975)

-Wilkens played one with the Portland Trail Blazers.
+Wilkens played one season with the Portland Trail Blazers, his final season playing, when he averaged career lows in points (6.5), rebounds (1.8), shots (4.7) and minutes per game (17.9).

 Legacy

 Wilkens scored 17,772 points during the regular season, was a nine-time NBA All-Star, and was named the 1971 NBA All-Star Game MVP in 1971.
 With Seattle, he led the league in assists in the 1969–70 season, and at the time of his retirement was the NBA's second all-time leader in that category, behind only Oscar Robertson.
-In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Wilkins as the 75th greatest player in NBA history.
+In 2021, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Wilkens as the 75th greatest player in NBA history.

 Coaching career

+Seattle SuperSonics (1969–1972)

+Wilkens became a player-coach in the closing stages of his playing career, serving both roles for the Seattle SuperSonics from 1969 to 1972.
+Al Bianchi had resigned as their head coach in the middle of the 1969 offseason when general manager Dick Vertlieb presented the idea to Wilkens.
+"I told him he was crazy", said Wilkens.
+“And he said 'Well, you run the show anyway'.
+He became the second Black coach in NBA history, joining Bill Russell, who had also been a player-coach.